 - Statistics and the two psychology prerequisites do not have to be completed at the time of application.

-- The UTC DPT program has suspended the observation hours requirement for the 2021-2022 application cycle.
-While we encourage applicants to be knowledgeable about the profession, this action will help support our clinical partners in their efforts to practice social distancing, while prioritizing both patient and clinician safety.
-Decisions regarding future cycles will be made at a later date.
+- The UTC DPT program requires verified observation hours.
+However, we do not have a minimum number of required or recommended hours.
+The number of verified hours is not taken into consideration in the admission decision.
+We encourage applicants to seek out observation hours and become knowledgeable about the profession before applying.
 Applicants are encouraged to research the physical therapy profession through alternate resources, including the American Physical Therapy Association (APTA), including Becoming a PT and the APTA’s Academies/Sections, and/or on our web page, About Physical Therapy.

 - Essential Functions - Physical therapy students must be able to perform, with or without reasonable accommodations, each of these essential functions in order to fully participate in our program (including clinical experiences) and successfully complete the requirements for a doctorate degree in physical therapy.
 Applicants are asked to certify that they are able to complete each of these essential functions as a PT student with or without reasonable accommodations as part of the PTCAS application.